Is it possible to be sinners and saints simultaneously?

 “But if, while seeking to be justified in Christ (through faith), we ourselves have also been found sinners, is Christ then a minister of sin?
 May it never be!
 “For if I rebuild what I have once destroyed, I prove myself to be a transgressor (sinner).(Gal 2:17-18)

 And what was it that would be rebuilt, but the old man – our previous sinful state?
 Paul said that if we rebuild that state we will prove ourselves to be transgressors – i.e. sinners!

-Living by faith in the Son of God and receiving our justification, we need to be crucified with Christ.
+To live by faith in the Son of God and receive our justification, we need to first be crucified with Christ.
 For it is no longer us who live but Christ who lives in us (Gal 2:20).
 Then, and only then can we say that there is no condemnation for those who are in Christ Jesus (Rom.
 8:1).
 For if you are in Christ then you are walking in Him in loving obedience.